Text Preprocessing in NLP with Python Codes

 What is Text Preprocessing in NLP?

-Natural Language Processing (NLP) is a branch of Data Science which deals with Text data.
-Apart from numerical data, Text data is available to a great extent which is used to analyze and solve business problems.
-But before using the data for analysis or prediction, processing the data is important.
+Natural Language Processing (NLP) is a branch of Data Science that deals with text data.
+Apart from numerical data, text data is available to a great extent and is used to analyze and solve business problems.
+However, before using the data for analysis or prediction, processing the data is important.

-To prepare the text data for the model building we perform text preprocessing.
+We perform text preprocessing to prepare the text data for the model building.
 It is the very first step of NLP projects.
 Some of the preprocessing steps are:

 • Removing punctuations like . , ! $( ) * % @